 - Upon initial power or reset, the Call Button LED will illuminate. - During network setup the Call Button LED will blink 10 times per second until the device can find a network address.
-This can take from 5 to 60 seconds. - When the software has finished initialization, the Call Button LED will blink twice. - When a call is established (not just ringing), the Call Button LED will blink. - On the Device Configuration Page, there is an option called Button Lit When Idle.
-This option sets the normal state for the indicator light.
-The Call Button LED will still blink during initialization and calls. - The indicator light flashes briefly at the beginning of RTFM mode.
+This can take from 5 to 60 seconds. - The device "autoprovisions" by default, and the initial process may take several minutes as the device searches for and downloads updates.
+The Call Button LED will blink during this process.
+During the initial provisioning, or after the factory defaults have been reset, the device may download firmware twice.
+The device will blink, remain solid for 10 to 20 seconds, and then resume blinking.
+This process will take longer if there are many audio files downloading. - When the software has finished initialization, the Call Button LED will blink twice. - When a call is established (not just ringing), the Call Button LED will blink. - On the Device Configuration Page, there is an option called Button and Keypad Lit when Idle.
+This option sets the normal state for the Call Button LED.
+The Call Button LED will still blink during initialization and calls. - The Call Button LED flashes briefly at the beginning of RTFM mode.